Misker04/ECommApp/README.md

 - Product DB replication is implemented with Raft-based leader election and replication.
 - The PA2 request flow still works with REST, gRPC, and SOAP.
 - The benchmark runner supports scenarios `1`, `2`, and `3`, and also supports the PA3 failure modes.
-- The current test suite passes locally: `6 passed`.

 What is not fully complete / simplified:

 - Backend state is still in memory, so restarting a backend replica resets that replica's local state.
-- Performance numbers are not stored automatically in the README; they should be reported separately in the performance report file as required by the assignment.
-- The exact cloud measurements depend on the VM deployment and must be collected after running the full setup on the assigned machines.

 ## Deployment Setup

-This project is configured to run on at least 4 VMs, as required by the assignment.
+This project is configured to run on 4 VMs.
 In our setup, replicas of the same component are spread across different machines, and every replica runs as its own process.

 | VM | Services |
 |---|---|